dagraham/etm-tk/etmTk/help/PREFERENCES.md

     dayfirst: false

 If dayfirst is False, the MM-DD-YYYY format will have precedence over DD-MM-YYYY in an ambiguous date.
 See also `yearfirst`.

+### details_rows

+    details_rows: 4

+The number of rows to display in the bottom, details panel of the main window.

 ### edit_cmd